 - Networking & Social Activities - Visits to local research institutes are arranged and students explore Boston-area attractions.

 - Deliverables - A final written report or multimedia project, an abstract, and a presentation before peers for sharing and documenting your research.

-- End-of-Program REU Seminar - Students present their projects and research results to peers and colleagues.
+- End-of-Program REU Symposium - Students present their projects and research results to peers and colleagues.

 - Must be a Citizen or Permanent Resident of the United States for all projects funded by NSF

 - International students will only be considered for projects funded by the Wyss and Rowland Institutes

 - Must be a currently enrolled undergraduate who will not graduate before December of the program year